roshkins/AjaxDemo/README.md

 Write a `/users/123/secrets/new` form.
 Use `form_for`.
 You'll need to create a nested route.

+Clarification: When you post a secret, you are sharing it to someone's 'wall'.
+The recipient is going to be the user who's id is in the url.
+For example, `/users/123/secrets/new` is going to create a secret where `User` 123 is the recipient.
+You should not need any hidden fields or other form fields to accomplish this.

 ## Phase II: Add friendships (remote `button_to`)

 Write a `Friendship` model to join `User` to `User`.
 Friendship is